-- our 2016 proxy statement;
+- our 2019 proxy statement;

-- our 2015 Annual Report; and
+- · our 2018 Annual Report; and

-- any amendments or supplements to our proxy materials that are required to be furnished to stockholders.
+- · any amendments or supplements to our proxy materials that are filed with the SEC.

 INFORMATION ABOUT THIS PROXY STATEMENT

 Why you received this proxy statement.
 You are viewing or have received these proxy materials because AMSC's Board is soliciting your proxy to vote your shares at the Annual Meeting.
 This proxy statement includes information that we are required to provide to you under the rules of the SEC and that is designed to assist you in voting your shares.